DarialovAndrew/TestTasks/README.md

-This repository consists of the test tasks performed to get a position as an ML engineer
+This repository hosts the solutions to the test tasks.
+It was done to get a position as an ML engineer